-• assess and manage infants, children, and young people.
-Community child health paediatricians work with patients with developmental, learning, behavioural and emotional problems, disabilities, obesity, those exposed to or at risk of child abuse and neglect, and those in out of home care, with a focus on developmental complexity.
+assess and manage infants, children, and young people.
+Community child health paediatricians work with patients with developmental, learning, behavioural and emotional problems, disabilities, physical health issues, those exposed to or at risk of child abuse and neglect, and those in out of home care, with a focus on health and developmental complexity.